leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

 - This curriculum draws inspiration from the historical development of neural network architectures
 - Special thanks to the research pioneers whose papers are referenced throughout the modules
-- Built with love for the AI community and lifelong learners everywhere 💖
+- Generated with love for the AI community and lifelong learners everywhere 💖